andreaperlato/bdonw/content/TheoryPost/2019-02-11-data-science-using-agile-methodology.md

 On the contrary, project managment requires to define process and a fully understand your deliverable. </br>
 Data Science is an empirical process, where we need to expect the unexpected if we want to gain new insights.
 It is a process focused of research.
 We have to stop planning and start exploring.
 Data Science process is not a project but a discovery. </br>

 Data science teams are empirical and exploratory.
-We are used in a meeting to talk about: mission,objectives, and outcomes.
+We are used in a meeting to talk about: mission, objectives, and outcomes.
 That is why it is difficult to step back and imagine a team of a pure exploration. </br>

 **TYPICAL PROJECT MANAGEMENT APPROACH** </br>
-In a tipical project management approach, a data science team is composed by **one reseach lead** **two data analysts** and **one project manager**.
+In a typical project management approach, a data science team is composed by **one reseach lead** **two data analysts** and **one project manager**.
 The goal is to make the needs of the company or of the customer actionable and increase value or revenue.
 Tipical questions are:</br>
 What do we know about the customer? </br>
 What we assume? </br>
 Why does our customers shop with us instead of our competitors? </br>